jeremymuller/colorflocking/README.md

 # Color Flocking
-Based on Reynolds' flocking algorithm, but it's for RGB instead of x,y,z positions.
+Based on Reynolds' flocking algorithm, but it changes RGB instead of x,y,z positions.